Azim Premji University: Faculty

+Publications

+Azim Premji University publications, magazines for school education are available online and in print.
+They are all focussed on promoting dialogue among school teachers, practitioners and educationists on current discourses and perspectives on education, classroom pedagogy, research and on-ground experiences.

+iWonder...is a triannual science magazine for primary and middle school teachers.
+It is published in three languages, English, Kannada and Hindi.

+At Right Angles is a triannual magazine for primary and middle school teachers.
+It is a resource for school mathematics, published in three languages, English, Kannada and Hindi.

+Pathshala Bheetar aur Baahar is a quarterly publication in Hindi and translated into English and Kannada.
+It is on school education in general, school and classroom experiences, and explores issues within the confluence of education and society.

 Translations

 Among the largest of such initiatives in the country, the Translations Initiative, Anuvada Sampada, facilitates the reach of high-quality learning material in higher education to graduate and PG students in Indian languages (currently, Hindi and Kannada).
 The initiative has a network of 450 translators in 20 leading academic institutions.
 The belief that led to this initiative is that the availability of quality resources in Indian languages will support students to engage more deeply and thoroughly with concepts and ideas in higher education.

-Schoolbooks Archive
+The Schoolbooks Archive

 The Schoolbooks Archive, launched November 2021, is a free, open-access, digital collection of 5,724 items, schoolbooks and related documents, dating as far back as 1819, from various regions of South Asia.
 The archive covers books in all languages and all school subjects that have been written and/or published in the Indian Subcontinent – India and neighbouring South Asian countries.
 As part of this initiative, a physical exhibition is being held in different parts of the country.